Trenton Boykin

 Trenton Boykin (born November 13, 1970) is an American college football coach and former player.
-He is the head football coach at Hampton University.
+He recently was the head football coach at Hampton University.
 Boykin served as the head football coach at Lane College in Jackson, Tennessee from 2008 to 2009, compiling a record of 4–17.

 Boykin was a wide receiver at Youngstown State University, where he was a member of three NCAA Division I–AA national Championship teams.